FurrySparkle/surplex-io.github.io/driver.md

 This doc will guide you through setting up Open-VR Driver required for communication between VR headsets and Surplex's shoes.
 Our driver is [open-sourced] on Github.

+{: .note }
 Our OpenVR Driver is developed based on previously open-sourced OpenVR [driver] developed by John Dean.
-It used WebSocket to communicate between trackers and OpenVR.
-As a pre-requisite, you need to download [OpenSSL] and install it on your computer if you haven't done so before.
+It used WebSocket to communicate between trackers and SteamVR.
+As a pre-requisite, you would need to install [OpenSSL] on your computer if you haven't done so before.

-Then, you can install it by: Download the [driver file] and moving the `websocket_trackers` directory into the SteamVR driver's directory, which should be located somewhere at:
+You can install the driver by: Download the [driver file] and moving the `websocket_trackers` directory into the SteamVR driver's directory, which should be located somewhere at:
 ````
 C:\Program Files (x86)\Steam\steamapps\common\SteamVR\drivers
 ````